sunnysideup/silverstripe-found-it-already/README.md

 2. some public modules (see `composer.json`)

-3. three private modules, also part of composer.json that are specific for this project:
+3. three private modules, also part of composer.json, that are specific to this project:

 -   [sunnysideup/site-management](https://github.com/sunnysideup/silverstripe-site-management)
 -   [sunnysideup/health-check](https://github.com/sunnysideup/silverstripe-health-check)
 -   [sunnysideup/theme-info-only](https://github.com/sunnysideup/silverstripe-theme-info-only)

-To get access to any of thes projects, please email `devs@found-it-already.com`
+To get access to any of thes projects, please email `devs@found-it-already.com`.

 ## Making changes to the code

+There are two ways to do this:

-In most cases, you will need to fork one of the modules listed below and then update the `composer.json` file to use your forked version.
-You can then make changes to the code and submit a pull request to the original module.
+1. You could fork the module you want to change and then update the `composer.json` file to use your forked version.
+You can then make changes to the forked code and submit a pull request to the original module.

+2. You could also make changes to the original module (if you have access rights).
+If you like to change the original module then please do so in a branch and make a pull request.

 ## editing the back-end code